Church Planting History

 In 2009, a team of people was sent to Ault, Colorado to start High Plains Harvest to be a regional church that impacts many small communities in the high plains of Colorado.

-In 2015, MVC sent a church planting team to Loveland, CO to plant Redemption Church.
+In 2015, MVCC sent a church planting team to Loveland, CO to plant Redemption Church.

 In 2018, the pastors felt the Lord’s leading to set a “faith goal” of sending 10 church plant teams to new communities in the next 10 years.

-In 2019, MVC sent one of it’s pastors to Bozeman, MT to begin working towards seeing several church plants in the region in coming years.
+In 2019, MVCC sent one of it’s pastors to Bozeman, MT to begin working towards seeing several church plants in the region in coming years.
 In 2020, they began gathering as a church.

 In the fall of 2020 a team from the northern Colorado Crossway Network churches was sent to plant a church in Sheridan, WY.